 Other merchant service providers limit businesses on options like cash advance / business loan capabilities, gift card and loyalty programs, web & e-commerce solutions and other business-focused features.
 If services like this make sense for your business, try and locate a merchant services provider that offers them.
 Again, not all will.

-5. I can’t switch providers — I’m contracted!
+I can’t switch providers — I’m under contract!

 While it’s impossible to say that this isn’t always the case, a lot of merchant services providers will negotiate with one another when a business is in a contract and looking to switch.
 In some cases, the merchant services provider you’re looking to switch to will offer to buy out your contract with the other company.
 The company you are switching to may even offer a month to month agreement